What is a Loan Pipeline Report?

 • Qualified

-Some banks also use loan pipeline reports to track renewals, such as a renewal for a revolving line of credit to fund a customer’s short-term working capital.
+Some banks and credit unions also use loan pipeline reports to track renewals, such as a renewal for a revolving line of credit to fund a customer’s short-term working capital.

-Who Uses a Loan Pipeline Report (& Why)?
+Who Uses a Loan Pipeline Report (and Why)?

 Numerous stakeholders at a bank or credit union could benefit from a loan pipeline report.
 Here are a few examples:

-Senior Management: A bank’s senior management might use the loan pipeline report to forecast future revenue and develop realistic goals for the financial institution.
+Senior Management: A member of senior management might use the loan pipeline report to forecast future revenue and develop realistic goals for the financial institution.

 Credit Officer: Renewal data in the loan pipeline report would be particularly useful to the credit officer for preventing delinquencies.